Ancient universities of Scotland

 The ancient universities of Scotland (Oilthighean ann an Alba) are medieval and renaissance universities that continue to exist in the present day.
+Together, the four universities are the oldest universities in continuous operation in the English-speaking world after the universities of Oxford and Cambridge.
 The majority of the ancient universities of the British Isles are located within Scotland, and have a number of distinctive features in common, being governed by a series of measures laid down in the Universities (Scotland) Acts 1858–1966.
 The Universities (Scotland) Act 1966 uses the term 'older universities' to refer to St Andrews, Glasgow, Aberdeen and Edinburgh.
-The same act provided for the independence from St Andrews of Dundee, which was then granted a similar form of governance under its royal charter.
+The four universities are generally regarded as the country's most selective, eminent and well-ranked universities.

-In common with the other ancient universities of the United Kingdom, the Scottish ancients find themselves administered in a quite different fashion from these new universities (of which there are now fifteen in Scotland) and are granted a number of privileges as a result of their different status.
-The ancient universities are part of 27 culturally significant institutions recognised by the British monarchy as Privileged bodies of the United Kingdom.
+In common with the other ancient universities of the United Kingdom, the Scottish ancients find themselves administered in a quite different fashion from the new universities (there are now fifteen universities in Scotland) and are granted a number of privileges as a result of their different status.
+The ancient universities are part of twenty-seven culturally significant institutions recognised by the British monarchy as privileged bodies of the United Kingdom.